By TYLER ELLYSON

 KEARNEY – The University of Nebraska at Kearney remains one of the top public universities in the Midwest, according to U.S. News and World Report.

 The publication released its annual “Best Colleges” lists today, and UNK is ranked No. 6 among public regional universities in the Midwest.
-This is the 14th straight year UNK has been recognized as one of the best public regional universities in the Midwest and the sixth time the school has been ranked inside the top 10.
+This is the 14th straight year UNK has been recognized as one of the best public regional universities in the Midwest and the seventh time the school has been ranked inside the top 10.

 UNK was also sixth in 2020 – its highest ranking ever.
 No other Nebraska school cracked the top 20 on this year’s list, and UNK has the highest ranking among MIAA members.